Brooke's NRD-545 page

 There is a spectrum plotting function in the NRDWIN

 software.
-The radio is set up for mode, IF bandwidth, etc. then
+The radio is set up for mode, IF bandwidth, etc.

-starts.
-When the plot appears, if
+clicked, the scan starts.
+When the plot appears, if the

-on the peak so I typically need to go back to the receiver and tune up
+get the cursor exactly on the peak so I typically need to go back

-down a little.
-The plot does NOT show the mode and IF BW, adding
+NOT show the mode and IF BW, adding these would be a good thing.

-Radio Locator - Extensive data including
+Radio Locator -

-station web pages
+Extensive data including station web pages

 AM FM Station -